-- 1. Shut down any running SharePlex processes and sp_cop on the target system. - Run the hana_setup program from the bin subdirectory of the SharePlex product directory.
+- 1. Shut down any running SharePlex processes and sp_cop on the target system. - 2.
+Run the hana_setup program from the bin subdirectory of the SharePlex product directory.
 IMPORTANT!
-If you installed the SharePlex instance on any port other than the default of 2100, use the p option to specify the port number.
-For example, in the following command the port number is 9400. \$/users/splex/bin> hana_setup -p9400
+If you installed the SharePlex instance on any port other than the default of 2100, use the -p option to specify the port number.
+For example, in the following command the port number is 9400. \$ /users/splex/bin> hana_setup -p9400

-Prompt Response Enter the HANA connection string [] : Enter a connection string that connects to the HANA database system.
-The required components of a connection string for SharePlex to connect to HANA are: SERVERNODE: The name of the target HANA server, then a colon, then the HANA port number.
+Table 5: Setup Prompts and Responses Prompt Response Enter the HANA Enter a connection string that connects to the HANA database system.
+The required components of a connection string for SharePlex to connect to HANA are: connection string [] : SERVERNODE: The name of the target HANA server, then a colon, then the HANA port number.
 DRIVER: The path to the HANA ODBC driver.
 CHAR_AS_UTF8: This must be passed as CHAR_AS_UTF8=1.
-Example: SERVERNODE=server1.dept.abc.corp:30015;DRIVER=/usr/sap/hdbclient/libodbcHDB.s o;CHAR_AS_UTF8=1 You do not have to supply a user, password, and default database, because the setup utility prompts for those.
-Enter the HANA Administrat or name : Enter the name of the HANA Administrator.
-This user will perform the work on the SharePlex account.
+Example: SERVERNODE=server1.dept.abc.corp:30015;DRIVER=/usr/sap/hdbclient/libodbcHDB. so;CHAR_AS_UTF8=1 You do not have to supply a user, password, and default database, because the setup utility prompts for those.